 A table lighter is a tangible status symbol.
-When it shows itself into a room, better if surrounded by fine furniture and original paintings, it immediately gives the idea of luxury and refined taste.
+When it shows itself in a room, better if surrounded by fine furniture and original paintings, it immediately gives the idea of luxury and refined taste.

 Every smoker knows that a cigar has to be stored in a box to ensure the proper humidity.
 Cigars must never get completely dry.
 An excellent original handcrafted Cuban puro habano has to maintain its leaves partially moist so that they can burn slowly and allow the smoker to appreciate all of its aromatic bouquets.

-A humidor does just that: it keeps the right balance between dry and moist air: By doing that, when a cigar is picked up to be smoked, it can emanate all its scents even before being lighted.
+A humidor does just that: it keeps the right balance between dry and moist air: By doing that, when a cigar is picked up to be smoked, it can emanate all its scents even before being lit.

 It goes without saying; we’re not talking about an ordinary ashtray: it has to be an iconic one, almost a piece of art.
-The best ones show glimpses of Havana, Cuban shores, Cuban folkloristic images.
+The best ones show glimpses of Havana, Cuban shores, and Cuban folkloristic images.
 Or even the most iconic image of the entire 20th Century: a close-up of Ernesto Che Guevara’s face.